 12 See "PJM Manual 6: Financial Transmission Rights," Rev. 32 (Jul.
 26, 2023) at 23.

 13 See 178 FERC ¶ 61,170.

-14 See "PJM Manual 6: Financial Transmission Rights," Rev 32 (Jul.
+14 See "PJM Manual 6: Financial Transmission Rights."
+Rev 32 (Jul.
 26, 2023).

-ARRs as FTRs during the Annual FTR Auction.15 ARRs can be traded between LSEs prior to the first round of the Annual FTR Auction.
+When ARR holders self schedule FTRs, the ARR holders choose to be paid based on variable target allocations rather than the fixed ARR value determined in the annual FTR auction.
+ARR holders can self schedule ARRs as FTRs during the Annual FTR Auction.
+ARRs can be traded between LSEs prior to the first round of the Annual FTR Auction.

-Effective for the 2015/2016 planning period, when residual zonal pricing was introduced, ARRs default to sinking at the load settlement point if different than the zone, but the ARR holder may elect to sink their ARR at the zone instead.16
+Effective for the 2015/2016 planning period, when residual zonal pricing was introduced, ARRs default to sinking at the load settlement point if different than the zone, but the ARR holder may elect to sink their ARR at the zone instead.
+16